heathermiller/dist-prog-book/chapter/8/big-data.md

 ### 1.2.1 Hive/HiveQL

 Hive is a data-warehousing infrastructure built on top of the map reduce framework - Hadoop.
 The primary responsibility of Hive is to provide data summarization, query and analysis.
-It  supports analysis of large datasets stored in Hadoop’s HDFS.
+It  supports analysis of large datasets stored in Hadoop’s HDFS {% cite shvachko2010hadoop --file big-data%}.
 It supports SQL-Like access to structured data which is known as HiveQL (or HQL) as well as big data analysis with the help of MapReduce.
 These SQL queries can be compiled into map reduce jobs that can be executed be executed on Hadoop.
 It drastically brings down the development time in writing and maintaining Hadoop jobs.

 Data in Hive is organized into three different formats :